UPDATE – on 25 October, CasheEuroNet which owns ate QuickQuid, Pounds To Pocket and On Stride brands went into administration.

 You may be able to get a refund if you had loans from QQ, P2P or On Stride you couldn’t repay without borrowing again.
 You can get refunds for all type of loans, including instalment and flexi loans.

-Summary – what is happening to QuickQuid complaints
+Summary – QuickQuid complaints

 QuickQuid is now the most complained about banking and credit firm in Britain (ignoring PPI), according to Finanical Ombudsman statistics.

 At the end of 2018, there were about 9,000 complaints against QQ and PTP with the Ombudsman.
 Many had been there for two years as QQ had been refusing to give refunds on loans over 6 years old or for loans given after 2015.